rng-guy/NFSMWBartender/README.md

 **In general**:

+* The configuration (.ini) files for this feature set are located in `BartenderSettings/Advanced`.

+* You can disable any feature of this set by deleting its parameter group or the file containing it.
+This does not apply to the engagement-count fix, however: it is tied to this feature set.

-* The entire feature set is disabled if *any* free-roam Heat level lacks a valid "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`); each table must contain at least one vehicle.
+* This entire feature set is disabled if *any* free-roam Heat level lacks a valid "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`); each table must contain at least one vehicle.

-* If the feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.
+* If this feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because this feature set fulfils their intended purposes with much greater customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.

-* If the feature set is enabled, the fix for the displayed engagement count is also applied.

 * In each Heat level's `pursuitsupport` VltEd entry, ensure that every HeavyStrategy enabled is only listed once (e.g. there is not a second HeavyStrategy 3), and that there is no more than one LeaderStrategy enabled; otherwise, their `Duration` VltEd parameters might be misread.